wtjerry/haskell_firstSteps/README.md

 Because putStr just writes its input to stdout it doesnt return anything useful.

-- what is a value contructor?
+- what is a value constructor?

 synonym for data constructor